 Step 8 — Cool & Serve

-Cool 5 minutes before slicing to help the layers set.
+Cool 10–15 minutes before slicing to allow the custard to fully set.

 Serve warm or at room temperature.